tdegaridel/tdegaridel.github.io/_pages/about.md

 Get in touch if you want to join the group.
 We might have opportunities from undergrad to post-doctoral fellows.

 This webpage is a work in progress.
-Feel free to contact me if you spot any error worth.